Video Courtesy of Bob Boston

 The Navarre Beach Marine Sanctuary (NBMS) and Artificial Reefs consists of 3 separate reef areas off the shores of Navarre Beach Marine Park.
 Two sites are in Santa Rosa Sound with 105 reef trees and one is in the Gulf of Mexico with 78 trees for a total of 183 individual reef trees placed at the 3 sites.
 Each tree consist of 3 branches (discs) to provide more reef surface area.

-To help maintain the reefs, we are offering you the opportunity to adopt a tree or a single branch at the reef sites.
-Your tree/branch will quickly be bursting with life as marine organisms of all types take to living in and around it.
+To help maintain the reefs, we are offering you the opportunity to adopt a tree at the reef sites.
+Your tree will quickly be bursting with life as marine organisms of all types take to living in and around it.

 Benefits to you:

 - Your name and/or message on the designated beach Kiosk becomes a lasting memorial

 - Signs and maps give you the ability to locate the tree or branch you are responsible for

 - A part of making a safe, sustainable, and environmental friendly recreation resource available to hundreds of thousands of individuals